Lavaca Capital LLC Grows Stock Holdings in Walmart Inc. (NYSE:WMT)

 Lavaca Capital LLC lifted its position in shares of Walmart Inc. (NYSE:WMT) by 17.6% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 7,386 shares of the retailer’s stock after purchasing an additional 1,108 shares during the period.
 Lavaca Capital LLC’s holdings in Walmart were worth $1,065,000 at the end of the most recent reporting period.

 Several analysts have issued reports on WMT shares.
-Stifel Nicolaus upped their price target on shares of Walmart from $130.00 to $150.00 and gave the company a “fair value” rating in a report on Wednesday, November 18th.
-They noted that the move was a valuation call.
-JPMorgan Chase & Co. reaffirmed a “neutral” rating and issued a $137.00 price target on shares of Walmart in a report on Friday, October 2nd.
-Morgan Stanley upped their price target on shares of Walmart from $150.00 to $156.00 and gave the company an “overweight” rating in a report on Wednesday, November 18th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price target on shares of Walmart from $155.00 to $172.00 in a report on Wednesday, November 18th.
-Finally, Smith Barney Citigroup upped their price target on shares of Walmart from $155.00 to $172.00 in a report on Wednesday, November 18th.
+Royal Bank of Canada set a $170.00 price target on shares of Walmart and gave the company a “buy” rating in a report on Monday, January 4th.
+Smith Barney Citigroup upped their price target on shares of Walmart from $155.00 to $172.00 in a report on Wednesday, November 18th.
+DZ Bank raised shares of Walmart from a “hold” rating to a “buy” rating and set a $157.50 price target on the stock in a report on Friday, October 2nd.
+DA Davidson upped their price target on shares of Walmart from $154.00 to $177.00 and gave the company a “buy” rating in a report on Wednesday, November 18th.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price target on shares of Walmart from $155.00 to $172.00 in a report on Wednesday, November 18th.
 Three research analysts have rated the stock with a sell rating, eight have issued a hold rating and twenty-eight have assigned a buy rating to the stock.
 Walmart has a consensus rating of “Buy” and a consensus target price of $150.82.

 Walmart (NYSE:WMT) last released its quarterly earnings data on Monday, November 16th.
 The retailer reported $1.34 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.18 by $0.16.
 Walmart had a net margin of 3.30% and a return on equity of 19.13%.
 The company had revenue of $134.71 billion during the quarter, compared to analyst estimates of $133 billion.
 During the same quarter in the prior year, the business earned $1.16 earnings per share.
 As a group, equities analysts forecast that Walmart Inc. will post 5.35 EPS for the current fiscal year.